aryanjassal/chroma/README.md

 [aryanj@laptop:~/chroma]$ nix develop
 ```

-Currently, you can only install Chroma in Nix.
-Well, you probably can do it in other distros too, but I don't have the steps for them yet.
+Currently, Chroma is well-supported in Nix.
 To install for Nix, update home manager's flake file to have Chroma as an input, and add the following as a package (assuming you have `inputs` and `system` passed through from the flake to the actual module).
 Currently, a home manager module **does not exist**, but it is planned.

 ```nix
 home.packages = [